AFS Alumni Open Up About the Impact of AFS

 - So, does AFS provide an adventure of a lifetime—or the promise of a lifetime of adventure?
 For Samantha Cristoforetti, European Space Agency Astronaut on the International Space Station (Italy to USA, 1994), both are true.
 Italian Air Force Captain Cristoforetti started her “out of this world” journey with a visit to the U.S. Space Camp during her AFS exchange.
 Today, she is the first Italian woman in space.
 On November 23, 2014, Cristoforetti and two other astronauts successfully docked at the International Space Station.
 Her mission included a variety of scientific experiments.
 A true inspiration to the next generation of space travelers, the U.S. Space Camp Hall of Famer enjoys communicating with space enthusiasts on Twitter as @AstroSamantha.
 She also serves as the spokesperson for Mission X: Train Like an Astronaut, which engages children ages 8 to 12 in science, fitness and nutrition activities.

-- Christine Lagarde, Managing Director of the International Monetary Fund (France to USA, 1973) was ranked the fifth most powerful woman in the world in 2014 by Forbes magazine.
-Since taking the helm of the 188-member-country organization, the former French Finance Minister has urged policymakers to reform fiscal policies, invest in infrastructure and create jobs.
+- Christine Lagarde, President of the European Central Bank (France to USA, 1973) was ranked the fifth most powerful woman in the world in 2014 by Forbes magazine.
+She previously served at the head of the International Monitory Fund (IMF), and as the French Finance Minister has urged policymakers to reform fiscal policies, invest in infrastructure and create jobs.
 The noted antitrust and labor lawyer and longtime advocate for women’s equality has also renewed the IMF’s efforts to strengthen the role of women in the world economy.

 - Matthew Naylor, Ph.D., President and CEO, The National World War I Museum and Memorial, USA (Australia to USA, 1980), joined the National World War I Museum and Memorial in Kansas City (USA) just in time to oversee the highly anticipated 100th centennial commemoration of the Great War, which he describes as “the most dramatic period of social change in human history.”
 Ranked one of the top 25 museums in the United States and top 10 museums devoted to military history, the museum holds the most diverse collection of WWI objects and documents in the world, including objects of the American Field Service.
 It is also known for its dynamic public programs, often hosting scholars from around the world.